A Stitch in Time (Continuum): Reviews

 Rob Kemp of Den of Geek gave a good overall review stating that the acting was good and that "Nichols has the charisma to be a show carrier" but also noted that the supporting cast were bland but hoped for further development.
 He also noted that while the focus on the futuristic technology, although he also noted that "the climatic shoot-out does hint that the suit will become a deus ex machina in the writers' arsenal."

-Randy Dankievitch of Processed Media gave a mainly negative review, stating that while she has some hopes for the show, she was disappointed at the fact Kiera faked her way into the police department "Through some really inexplicably lame plot convolution".
+Randy Dankievitch of Processed Media gave a mainly negative review, stating that while he has some hopes for the show, he was disappointed at the fact Kiera faked her way into the police department "Through some really inexplicably lame plot convolution".
 She notes that Alec's character in central to all major plot points but states that Kiera's determination to return to her family is going to have to change to keep her personal story interesting.
-She also commented that the shootouts were unneeded and drawn out.
-Overall she gave the episode a B−.
+He also commented that the shootouts were unneeded and drawn out.
+Overall he gave the episode a B−.

 Matt Fowler of IGN gave a mostly positive review stating that the question of Time Travel was dealt with but not dealt with by two different possibilities being stated with one possibility being leaned on more than the other.
 He did however explain that Kiera corporation with the VPD relied on them ditching "all sorts of usual cop protocol in order to just follow this freaky, pretty newcomer on faith."

 Jayne Nelson of SFX gave a positive review of the episode, commenting on the likeness of Erik Knudsen and William B Davis who play the young and old Alec respectively.
 She also noted that Director Jon Casser had done a brilliant job with the episode, in particular a scene where Liber8 walk down an alley in Slow Motion.